-Using Google Moderator at Gustavus Posted on April 30th, 2010 by
+Using Google Moderator at Gustavus

 Google Moderator allows an audience to “decide which questions, suggestions or ideas interest them most”.
 Visitors to the site submit a question (or suggestion or idea) and identify which questions they like from other contributors.
 The list of questions can then be sorted by the popularity of the question.
 Recently, I’ve been thinking about how this service might be used in the classroom and on campus.
 Here are a few possibilities that came to mind.